patiner/spot_characterization/readme.txt

-Code and Data for Identification and Empirical Analysis of Amazon EC2 Spot Instance Features for Cost-Effective Tenant Procurement

 This repository contains code and data for "Identification and Empirical Analysis of Amazon EC2 Spot Instance Features for Cost-Effective Tenant Procurement" (http://www.cse.psu.edu/~bhuvan/CSE-TR-16-006.pdf).